Sara Mishalanie - OHSU Community Research Liaison

 The CORC Steering Committee selects community projects to support that advance the CORC mission.
 The first project was a collaboration with the Homeless Leadership Coalition to expand on their data collection processes and data analyses for the annual Point-In-Time Count.
 CORC is currently collaborating with the Center for Age-Friendly Excellence on preparing Central Oregon towns to receive World Health Organization recognition as Age-Friendly.
 The Steering Committee is also creating a community-training program to increase the capacity of local organizations to use data and research-best practices.

-If you are interested in joining the CORC Steering Committee contact Laura for more information.
+If you are interested in joining the CORC Steering Committee contact Sara for more information.

 CORC’s first project was a collaboration with the Homeless Leadership Coalition to expand on their data collection processes and data analyses for the annual Point-In-Time Count.
 CORC is currently collaborating with the Center for Age-Friendly Excellence on preparing Central Oregon towns to receive World Health Organization recognition as Age-Friendly.
 CORC is also creating a community-training program to increase the capacity of local organizations to use data and research-best practices.